Pietro Verri: Influence

 Verri's books also reached to Voltaire and De Felice reports Voltaire's description of Verri's Meditazioni as ‘the truest, wisest and clearest’ book he had ever read on the subject of political economy, but no letter from Voltaire to Verri or any other similar reference to Verri's work can be found in the standard collected edition of Voltaire's works.
 However, Caspari mentions Voltaire's thanks to Verri for sending him a copy of the Meditazioni, dating it precisely at 19 March 1772 on the authority of Mauri.

-Adam Smith personal library included two copies (1771 and 1772) of Verri's Political economy.
-Adam Smith's reading Italian ability is well documented.
+Adam Smith's personal library included two copies (1771 and 1772) of Verri's Political Economy.
+Smith's reading Italian ability is well documented.
 The themes of a probable influence of Verri on Smith (the analysis is based on a comparison of Verri's Economia Politica with Smith's Wealth of Nations can be summarized as follows: